American Bantam: Invention of the Original Jeep

 American Bantam is credited with the invention of the original jeep and the first serial production military jeeps ordered by the U.S. Army in 1940.

 The idea of a small, durable automobile to replace the horse was championed by American Bantam salesman Navy Commander Charles 'Harry' Payne (retired), working closely with Robert Brown, a civilian consultant working for the U.S. Army Quartermaster Corps (QMC), American Bantam chief engineer Harold Crist and American Bantam president Frank Fenn, who together during the spring of 1940 laid out the specifications for the first Bantam Reconnaissance Car.
 Harold Crist did the lion's share of specifying, conceiving, designing and building the car with Karl Probst drafting and formalizing pre-existing layout and specifications set out by Crist.

 American Bantam delivered the first jeep to the QMC on September 23, 1940, at Camp Holabird, a U.S. Army base to the east of Baltimore, Maryland.
-Engineers from Ford and Willys-Overland on-hand at Camp Holabird during testing to learn more about the new vehicle.
+Engineers from Ford and Willys-Overland were on-hand at Camp Holabird during testing to learn more about the new vehicle.
 The original jeep designs were handed over to Willys-Overland and Ford and became the basis for the design of the World War II jeep.
 After the delivery of the first jeep, American Bantam kicked off serial production of the Mark II (also called the BRC-60) jeeps with improvements suggested by the QMC.
-American Bantam was the sole manufacturer jeeps put into service by the U.S. Army during 1940.
+American Bantam was the sole manufacturer of jeeps put into service by the U.S. Army during 1940.